TRELLISWorld: Training-Free World Generation from Object Generators: Appendix

 \subsection{Inpaint}

-Our method can fill missing regions or extend a user-provided tile.
-We use RePaint \citep{inpaint} with a Gaussian-blurred mask to partially preserve the edges of the input tile.
-This encourages smoother transitions between the generated and existing content.
+Our method can fill missing regions or extend a user-provided chunks.
+We use RePaint \citep{inpaint} with a Gaussian-blurred mask to partially preserve the edges of the input chunks.
+This encourages smoother transitions between the generated and existing contents.